ericbulloch/kwmd/write_ups/flow.md

 `ssh -p 2222 user@target.thm`

+# SMB

+Server Message Block is commonly used in capture the flag events.
+It allows users to share files and printers across the network.
+Enumerating SMB and Samba folders are a gold mine but I forget the syntax and tools all the time.

+## Enumeration

+It is important to find out what diskes are available and if any of them don't require me to login.
+I use the smbmap tool to solve this.
+The following command will discover what shares are available and what the permissions for them are:

+`smbmap -H target.thm`

 # Stable Shell

 Once I have connected to the target machine with netcat, getting a stable shell is my main priority.
 There are a few different ways to do this, here are the ones that I use.